aesgraph/unigraph/README.md

 Unigraph is a general solution for web-based client-side interaction with Graphs.

-Unigraph provides first-class mechanisms for managing display scenes independently from the underlying graph model, allowing for highly flexible and interactive representations of structured data.
+Unigraph provides first-class mechanisms for managing display scenes independently from the underlying graph model, allowing for highly flexible and interactive representations of complex structured data.

 **Links**
 Unigraph: https://unigraph.vercel.app/